PervasiveWellbeingTech/windows-logger-app/README.md

 Another thing we do when we receive a `WM_INPUT` message is to check the time.
 Indeed, we change the storage file every hour of inactivity, which means that if the mouse is not used for one hour, we will create a new file to store data.
 It avoids us having all the data in a single file and allows us to divide them into kind of "user sessions".

+Lines are stored in this format: `timestamp,usButtonFlags,usButtonData,lLastX,lLastY,cursorX,cursorY` (timestamp in milliseconds).

 ### Links that helped me to build this application